Our Staff

 Jill Kehaulani Esch, Ombudsperson

 Jill Kehaulani (Kay-HOW-La-Knee) Esch is Native Hawaiian and was born and raised in Hawaii.
 She is a graduate of the University of Hawaii at Manoa.
 She and her husband moved from Hawaii to Minnesota in 2000 so that she could attend William Mitchell College of Law, now known as Mitchell Hamline School of Law.
-In 2013, she was appointed the Ombudsperson for American Indian Families and then reappointed in 2021 when the new agency was created by the Minnesota Legislature.
+In 2020, she received the law school’s Outstanding Alumni Award.
+In 2013, she was appointed the Ombudsperson for American Indian Families and then reappointed in 2021 when the Office of Ombudsperson for American Indian Families was created by the Minnesota Legislature.

 image_Jill-Kehaulani-Esch, Director of Office of Ombudsman for American Indian Families